ispras/casr/docs/usage.md

     /*ignored regexs for file paths*/

 Headers may be in different order, one of them may be missing.
-This FILES/FUNCTIONS will be added to the default values of ignored frames.
+Frames that match these regular expressions will be not considered during analysis.

 ## casr-cli